Find Top-Rated Heat Pump Installation Contractors in USA

 What is an HSPF rating?

 HSPF (Heating Seasonal Performance Factor) indicates how well a heat pump heats your space.
-It represents the ratio of heat output to energy input, meaning a higher HSPF means better heating efficiency.
+The higher the HSPF, the more efficient the heat pump will be in providing warm air, leading to lower heating costs.
 Aim for an HSPF of 8.5 or higher in colder climates.
 Look for the HSPF rating when comparing heat pump models.

 Do I need a building permit for heat pump installation?